-The items in this collection currently reside at the Henry George Birthplace, Archive, and Historical Research Center in Philadelphia.
+The items in this collection currently reside at the Henry George School Archive, and Historical Research Center in New York.
 Most were donated by Henry George’s granddaughter, Agnes George DeMille in the 1950s.
 Others were acquired Henry George School staff and volunteers.

 Series One: Portraits

 Staff Notes: Gift of the Robert Schalkenbach Foundation to the Henry George School of Social Science, May 26, 1936

 Late-nineteenth century hand-sewn doll clothes, likely made by Annie Corsina Fox George for her grandchildren

 Series Three: Miscellaneous Artifacts